Monday, February 20, 2017

 I'll end with this: in the last year we've read two books that discuss/depict child rape &/or child abduction.
 Both of those books can be found in the "Christian" section of a bookstore, so what is it that is so objectionable in other books?

-(also, since I threw him in the above discussion, my dad read The Shack &, to put it mildly, he was not a fan . . . )
+(also, since I threw him in the above discussion, my dad read The Shack and, to put it mildly, he was not a fan . . . )

-It is my suggestion to you that to watch human actors portray the Trinity - particularly the Lord God & the Holy Spirit, who have never taken on flesh - is a bad idea.
-I think reading the book & seeing the visual images the film will present, should a person choose to do one or both, ought to force a mature Christian to do some hard thinking (raises hand), but, & most disheartening to me, might possibly suggest heretical ideas about the Trinity to an immature Christian, or - shudder - to someone who has no Biblical knowledge & stumbles across the book or the film.
-I think it would be better - less damaging, that is - to sit through Fifty Shades of Grey than to have one's head filled with images of Octavia Spencer portraying the Lord God Almighty.
-Foul language in books doesn't faze me; I just keep reading, & I've never found it to influence my own speech (I think hearing it is another matter; I believe that does influence my own speech).
-The exception to that is the Lord's name in vain; I always cringe when I read it, & more so when I hear it because if there is a hierarchy of foul language, that is certainly at the top of the pyramid.
-I think what unfolds in The Shack & what will unfold on screens across the country soon is the equivalent of taking the Lord's name, or in this case His image, in vain.
+It is my suggestion to you that to watch human actors portray the Trinity, particularly the Lord God and the Holy Spirit, who have never taken on flesh, is a bad idea.
+I think reading the book and seeing the visual images the film will present, should a person choose to do one or both, ought to force a mature Christian to do some hard thinking, but, and most disheartening to me, might possibly suggest heretical ideas about the Trinity to an immature Christian or (shudder) to someone who has no Biblical knowledge and stumbles across the book or the film.
+I think it would be better (less damaging, that is) to sit through Fifty Shades of Grey than to have one's head filled with images of Octavia Spencer portraying the Lord God Almighty.
+Foul language in books doesn't bother me; I just keep reading, and I've never found it to influence my own speech (I think hearing it is another matter; I believe that does influence my own speech).
+The exception to that is the Lord's name in vain; I always cringe when I read it, and more so when I hear it because if there is a hierarchy of foul language, that is certainly at the top of the pyramid.
+I think what unfolds in The Shack and what will unfold on screens across the country soon is the equivalent of taking the Lord's name, or in this case His image, in vain.
 It is a twisted, inaccurate representation of God, in my opinion.

-If you are a Christian & point fingers at those who pay to watch Mr. Grey but are not troubled by Ms. Spencer parading around on screen as the Lord, sit down with your Bible & familiarize yourself with passages in which the Lord discusses the use of His name & His image.
+If you are a Christian and point fingers at those who pay to watch Mr. Grey but are not troubled by Ms. Spencer parading around on screen as the Lord, familiarize yourself with passages in which the Lord discusses the use of His name and His image.
 He is a jealous God.
 He does not want to be reduced to a plot point or a pancake-flipping, full-figured grandmother.
-Do not delude yourself & claim this book or this film are spreading truth because they are not.
-Among other Biblical inaccuracies, The Shack promotes the idea that the Father, the Son, & the Holy Spirit can be whomever or whatever we need, & that is flat out not found in the Bible.
+Do not delude yourself and claim this book or this film are spreading truth, because they are not.
+Among other Biblical inaccuracies, The Shack promotes the idea that the Father, the Son, and the Holy Spirit can be whomever or whatever we need, and that is flat out not found in the Bible.

-Filth is filth & Hollywood has always sold it; it is fine if you want to point it out for what it is when something like Fifty Shades of Grey comes along, but a large black actress gallivanting around on screen as the Lord who created you - who created the actress herself! - ought to bother you down to your marrow.
-It galls me, & it is particularly galling because the word Christian is plastered across this book & this film.
-If you think Satan uses books & films like Fifty Shades of Grey for his purposes but don't think he has wormed his way into the "Christian Fiction" market you are, well, wrong.
+Filth is filth, and Hollywood has always sold it; it is fine if you want to point it out for what it is when something like Fifty Shades of Grey comes along, but a large black actress gallivanting around on screen as the Lord who created you — who created the actress herself! — ought to bother you down to your marrow.
+It galls me, and it is particularly galling because the word Christian is plastered across this book and this film.
+If you think Satan uses books and films like Fifty Shades of Grey for his purposes but don't think he has wormed his way into the "Christian Fiction" market you are, well, wrong.
 Where would you concentrate your efforts if you were Satan?

-The success of the Fifty Shades of Grey series, which was originally written as fan-fiction & published online, as well as the success of The Shack, which was originally self-published & went on to sell millions of copies & now will appear on the big screen, is disheartening to me as a Christian, as an English teacher, & as a person with a decent vocabulary.
-Our standards for entertainment, both in the form of what we read (if we read) & what we watch, are low.
-As I've said, I will read pretty much anything - but I think about it.
-Whatever you read, take the raw material, as Locke suggests, & think about it.
+The success of the Fifty Shades of Grey series, which was originally written as fan-fiction and published online, as well as the success of The Shack, which was originally self-published and went on to sell millions of copies and now will appear on the big screen, is disheartening to me as a Christian, as an English teacher, and as a person with a decent vocabulary.
+Our standards for entertainment, both in the form of what we read (if we read) and what we watch, are low.
+As I've said, I will read pretty much anything — but I think about it.
+Whatever you read, take the raw material, as Locke suggests, and think about it.
 Question it.
 Figure out why you love it or why it bothers you so you can explain to others who read it without batting an eye why they ought to lose a few winks of sleep over it.
 The Shack forced me to do some deep thinking about the Trinity.
 I sat down with my Bible because I felt like the content of The Shack would bother the Lord, but I couldn't figure out exactly why.

-I'll tell you what I told my students when we read The Screwtape Letters: nothing is gospel but the gospel.
+I'll tell you what I tell my students when we read The Screwtape Letters: nothing is gospel but the gospel.
 Nothing.
 Even if it is C.S.
-Lewis, & even if it is shelved as Christian Fiction, question what you read.
-In the coming weeks, whether you see The Shack or not, read your Bible & be prepared to explain the Trinity as it is presented in the Bible.
-Social media is buzzing about this film & the opportunity to insert a little bit of truth will likely present itself.
+Lewis, and even if it is shelved as Christian Fiction, question what you read.
+In the coming weeks, whether you see The Shack or not, read your Bible and be prepared to explain the Trinity as it is presented in the Bible.
+Social media is buzzing about this film, and the opportunity to insert a little bit of truth will likely present itself.

 To sum up, don't turn your nose up at the Fifty Shades Darker moviegoers as you saunter into The Shack.
 Don't pat yourself on the back too hard because you limit your reading to Christian Fiction; in fact, if this is the case, please come talk to me.
-I will be Monica & you can be Rachel & I'll make all your reading decisions for you & you will thank me.
+I will be Monica and you can be Rachel and I'll make all your reading decisions for you and you will thank me.

-Not all that glitters is gold, & not all that's labelled Christian is as advertised.
-Finally, if you're determined to see a movie right now, La La Land is probably your best bet.
+Not all that glitters is gold, and not all that's labelled Christian is as advertised.
+In conclusion, if you're determined to see a movie right now, La La Land is probably your best bet.

 AZ